 Where is it?
 These can be located near the surface of the breast and are easily felt.

-Treatment: A fibroadenoma can be removed, if needed, with a lumpectomy, a laser ablation,or cryoablation.
+Treatment: Most fibroadenomas require no treatment, but a fibroadenoma can be removed, if needed, with a lumpectomy, a laser ablation,or cryoablation.
 If there is some doubt about the fibroadenoma, it can biopsied, to make sure that it is harmless.

 Does it show up on a mammogram?